 1. The Government is the Largest Buyer of Goods

-The federal government spends about $500 billion on contracts each year, making it the largest buyer of products and services in the world.
+The federal government spends about $500 billion on contracts each year, making it the largest buyer of products and services worldwide.
 You won’t find this amount of business opportunities in one place anywhere else.

 2. Government Contracts Must Go to Small Businesses